Magicturtle12/PIPs/PIPS/eip-1.md

 ## PIP Formats and Templates

 PIPs should be written in [markdown] format.
-Image files should be included in a subdirectory of the `assets` folder for that PIP as follows: `assets/eip-N` (where **N** is to be replaced with the PIP number).
-When linking to an image in the PIP, use relative links such as `../assets/eip-1/image.png`.
+Image files should be included in a subdirectory of the `assets` folder for that PIP as follows: `assets/pip-N` (where **N** is to be replaced with the PIP number).
+When linking to an image in the PIP, use relative links such as `../assets/pip-1/image.png`.

 ## PIP Header Preamble

 Each PIP must begin with an [RFC 822](https://www.ietf.org/rfc/rfc822.txt) style header preamble, preceded and followed by three hyphens (`---`).
 This header is also termed ["front matter" by Jekyll](https://jekyllrb.com/docs/front-matter/).
 The headers must appear in the following order.
 Headers marked with "*" are optional and are described below.
 All other headers are required.

-` eip:` *PIP number* (this is determined by the PIP editor)
+` pip:` *PIP number* (this is determined by the PIP editor)

 ` title:` *PIP title*